revsic/CodeInjection/README.md

 Scan certain instructions and overwrite it.

-`ScanMemory` inspects the executable area in memory, finds the pattern and stores the address in the list.
+`ScanMemory` inspects executable area, finds pattern and store the address to std::vector.

 ```cpp
 std::vector<LPVOID> list;